IMsumitkumar/python-basics-QnA/Functions.md

 Both the function will give the same output, but the way of defining and calling is different.

-###  What is a recursive function and when is it useful?
+### Q:  What is a recursive function and when is it useful?

 A recursive function is a function that calls itself in order to solve a problem.
 It is useful when the problem can be broken down into smaller sub-problems that are identical to the original problem.
 For example, consider the problem of calculating the factorial of a given number.
 The factorial of a number n is the product of all the numbers from 1 to n.
 This can be represented as n!.
 We can calculate it using the recursive function in the following way: